Special Relativity -- Applications to astronomy and the accelerator physics: Synchrotron Radiation

-Downstream of the switcher we have a uniformly moving electron.
-The fields associated to an electron with a constant velocity exhibit an interesting behavior when the speed of the charge approaches that of light.
-Namely, in the space-frequency domain there is an equivalence of the fields of a relativistic electron and those of a beam of electromagnetic radiation.
-In fact, for a rapidly moving electron we have nearly equal transverse and mutually perpendicular electric and magnetic fields.
-These are indistinguishable from the fields of a beam of radiation.
-This virtual radiation beam has a macroscopic transverse size of order $\lambdabar\gamma$ (see Appendix IV).
-At the exit of the switcher we have a "naked" (or "field-free") electron i.e. an electron that is not accompanied by virtual radiation fields.
-There is a process of formation of the "field-dressed" electron (i.e. the formation of the fields from a fast moving charge) within the distance of order $\lambdabar \gamma^2$ from the very beginning of the straight section downstream of the switcher.
+Downstream of the switcher, the electron moves uniformly.
+The fields associated with an electron traveling at a constant velocity exhibit interesting behavior as the speed of the charge approaches that of light.
+Specifically, in the space-frequency domain, the fields of a relativistic electron become equivalent to those of a beam of electromagnetic radiation.
+For a rapidly moving electron, the transverse electric and magnetic fields are nearly equal in magnitude and mutually perpendicular.
+These fields are indistinguishable from the radiation fields of a beam.
+This virtual radiation beam has a macroscopic transverse size on the order of $\lambdabar \gamma$ (see Appendix A4).

+At the exit of the switcher, we have a "naked" (or "field-free") electron, meaning an electron that is not accompanied by any virtual radiation fields.
+Within a distance on the order of $\lambdabar \gamma^2$ downstream of the switcher, the electron undergoes a process of field formation, becoming a "field-dressed" electron—one that is now accompanied by the fields generated by its fast motion.

-The electron trajectory being divided into two essentially different parts: before and after the switcher.
-If we accelerate the electron in the lab frame upstream of the switcher, the information about this acceleration is included into the first part of the covariant trajectory.
-But this acceleration prehistory (together with the fields of the ultrarelativistic electron) is washed out during the switching process and at the entrance of the straight section we have a "naked" electron.
+The electron's trajectory can be divided into two fundamentally distinct segments: before and after the switcher.
+When the electron is accelerated upstream of the switcher in the lab frame, information about this acceleration is embedded in the first segment of its covariant trajectory.
+However, this pre-acceleration history—along with the associated electromagnetic fields of the ultrarelativistic electron—is effectively "washed out" during the switching process.
+As a result, the electron enters the straight section in a "naked" state, devoid of its previous field configuration.

-We start with the description of the field formation process along the straight section downstream of the switcher, based on the covariant approach.
-First of all we have to synchronize distant clocks within the lab frame.
-The synchronization procedure that follows is the usual Einstein synchronization procedure.
-It is assumed that in the Lorentz lab frame the electron proceeds following a rectilinear trajectory with velocity $v$.
-This assumption is used as initial condition.
-Then we can analyze situation downstream the switcher by using the usual Maxwell's equations.
+We begin by describing the field formation process along the straight section downstream of the switcher, using a covariant framework.
+The first step is to synchronize distant clocks within the lab frame, employing the standard Einstein synchronization procedure.
+Within this Lorentzian lab frame, we assume the electron follows a rectilinear trajectory at constant velocity $v$; this serves as our initial condition.
+From here, the evolution of the electromagnetic field can be analyzed using Maxwell's equations.